irods/python-irodsclient/README.md

 Progress bars
 -------------

-The PRC now has support for progress bars which function on the basis of an "update" callback function.
+The PRC supports progress bars which function on the basis of an "update" callback function.
 In the case of a tqdm progress bar (see https://github.com/tqdm/tqdm), you can always just pass the update method of the progress bar instance directly to the data_object `put` or `get` method: